• Skip to main content

 • Add the wet ingredients to the dry.
 Gently fold together about 5 strokes.
 Add the onions.
 Continue to fold another 5-10 strokes until the flour is all incorporated.
 It is okay if the batter is lumpy.

-1 Cup Onion
+1 Cup Yellow Onion

 • Pour the batter into your prepared pan.
 Let sit on the countertop about 10 minutes.